Nespresso Vs Keurig (Which’s better pod coffee maker?)

 Nespresso has two lines of coffee machines Original line and the Vertuo line.
 The Original line machines work similarly to traditional espresso machines by generating high-pressure water to brew Espresso drinks only, while the Vertuo line machines use rapid-spinning brewing technology to brew both Espresso and regular coffee.

-Nespresso is a well reputable brand spreading across more than 80 countries around the World.
+Nespresso is a reputable brand spreading across more than 80 countries around the World.
 It is estimated that more than 14 billion Nespresso coffee capsules are sold every year.
 Huge number, isn’t it?

 Pros of Nespresso over Keurig